hazymorning/origami_weather/README.md

 The card is visually busy, so a few things are built to keep the required performance reasonable.
 Devices vary a lot though.
 On older or low-power ones you can turn off the effects separately.

+> [!TIP]
-> **Tip:** Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card for little rendering cost.
+> Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card for little rendering cost.

 </details>